Samsung/tizen-docs/docs/application/native/guides/location-sensors/user-awareness.md

       <privilege>http://tizen.org/privilege/network.get</privilege>
    </privileges>
    ```
-  2. To use the functions and data types of the user awareness API, include the <user-awareness.h> header file in your application:
+  2. To use the functions and data types of the User Awareness API, include the <user-awareness.h> header file in your application:

     ```
     #include <user-awareness.h>